sarahdayan/frontstuff/_posts/2021-05-17-no-utility-classes-arent-the-same-as-inline-styles.md

 <div class="alert alert--info" markdown="1">

 On some pages, the New York Times serves other style sheets with a much lower `max-age` directive (usually 60 seconds).
 Most of these are dynamically generated by [Svelte](https://svelte.dev/), a JavaScript UI library that lets you write scoped CSS.
-These assets contain a content-based hash in their file name that automatically busts the cache when the content change, so it's still unclear to me why they don't have longer TTLs.
+These assets contain a content-based hash in their file name that automatically busts the cache when the content changes, so it's still unclear to me why they don't have longer TTLs.
 If anybody has the answer, [let me know on Twitter](https://twitter.com/frontstuff_io)!

 </div>

-This is a good demonstration of how style is expected to age compared to content.
-There are differences in caching strategy depending on the CSS methodology you use, but conceptually speaking, **on a content site, what it looks like is usually expected to last much longer than what it says.**
+This well demonstrates how style is expected to age compared to content.
+There are differences in caching strategy depending on the CSS methodology you use, but conceptually speaking, on a content site, **what it looks like usually lasts much longer than what it says.**

-Now let's take a content site that *does* use utility-first CSS: the [Tailwind CSS documentation](https://tailwindcss.com/docs).
+Going one step further, let's take a content site that *does* use utility-first CSS: the [Tailwind CSS documentation](https://tailwindcss.com/docs).

 ![The page served at tailwindcss.com/docs has a TTL of 0 seconds.](/assets/2021-05-17/tailwindcss-html-cache-headers.png)

 The page served at [tailwindcss.com/docs](http://tailwindcss.com/docs) has a [TTL](https://developer.fastly.com/learning/concepts/cache-freshness/) of 0 seconds.
 {:.caption}

-The home page has a `max-age` of 0 with a `must-revalidate` revalidation directive, which is [the default `Cache-Control` header value set by Vercel](https://vercel.com/docs/edge-network/caching#static-files), the edge network that Tailwind uses for their site, to avoid browser caching and always ensure fresh content.
+The home page has a `max-age` of 0 with a `must-revalidate` revalidation directive.
+This is [the default `Cache-Control` value set by Vercel](https://vercel.com/docs/edge-network/caching#static-files), the edge network that Tailwind uses, to avoid browser caching and always ensure fresh content.
 In simpler terms, **this content page needs to be as fresh as possible.**

 When you look at the styles for that same page, the strategy is radically different.